Skip to main content

 Tier List Knife Arena

 All Knife Arena knives ranked from S to D tier.
 Updated with the 2 new knives from the December HUGE UPDATE.
-50+ hours of testing every blade.
+50+ hours testing every blade in the game.

 11 min read